-Uganda As A Destination & It Offers::
+Uganda As A Destination & It Offers

 Northern Uganda is the largest area of the country, with the Victoria Nile separating it from Western Uganda before spilling into Lake Kyoto and then wedging its way between Central and Eastern Uganda before emptying itself into Lake Victoria, which was named after Queen Victoria and is the world’s largest tropical lake.

-Uganda is a nature lover’s dream, famous for its fantastic hiking trails that lead travellers through its magnificent landscapes to catch sight of some amazing wildlife.
+Uganda is a nature lover’s dream, famous for its fantastic hiking trails that lead travelers through its magnificent landscapes to catch sight of some amazing wildlife.
 Boating is another popular way to explore landscapes and wildlife thanks to its numerous rivers and African Great Lakes.
-Travellers can also hike through the mountains and enjoy the views from above or go climbing to the peak of Mount Elgon.
+Travelers can also hike through the mountains and enjoy the views from above or go climbing to the peak of Mount Elgon.

 Queen Elizabeth Park is the most visited park in the country, which spans four districts and occupies 764 square miles of land, extending from Lake George to Lake Edward.
 In addition to these two lakes, Uganda is also home to three other African Great Lakes, Lake Albert, Lake Kyoga, and Lake Victoria.
 Still, the entire country is filled with landscapes that look like they are fresh out of the latest volume of National Geographic.